 This deck is also an independently published limited edition, with only 3500 sets printed for its first run.
 Imaginatively packaged, these cards have a fold over hardback cover tied with gold ribbon, fixed into the back of which is a mini-book of basic tarot info and short card meanings.
 (The inside cover of the cover is also stamped and signed by both Karen and Alex.)
 The full set in its cardboard box and printed sleeve is a little oversized, but it's a minor point.

 The companion book, The Tarot of Prague by Karen Mahony, is a 300-page paperback filled with tidbits of Prague history.
 It starts off answering the question 'What is Tarot?' with a reasoned and fair explanation of Tarot and its history, Prague and Tarot, and some of Prague's more famous characters.
 The card meaning section has pictures of the card, a description, a short interpretation, and a full interpretation of a page and half.
 Space is also devoted to notes and sources on the the parts of Prague used in the cards.

 The Tarot of Prague can be used as a straightforward tarot reading deck for all levels of ability, but the more knowledge of art or Prague, the more understanding you will gain from the deeper layers of the cards.
 Beautifully researched, designed and printed, the Tarot of Prague is one for everyone's collection.

-See the card images of Tarot of Prague or find out the details.
+See card images from the Tarot of Prague